The struggle for social rights

 This document is the result of a project developed by Dejusticia in cooperation with the Ministry of Justice and Law of Colombia and the British Embassy in Colombia, with funds from the United Kingdom through its embassy in Colombia.

-Read more Fighting the tide: Human Rights and Environmental Justice in the Global South
+Read more Against the Current: Human Rights and Climate Justice in the Global South

 Read more Strategic Litigation Manual: From Theory to Practice, Lessons from Colombia & Lebanon